With winter here, it’s time to cozy up with this rich and creamy hot chocolate.

 Only Use a Low Glycemic Sweetener

 Most hot chocolate mixes are packed with unnecessary and undesirable ingredients, particularly when it comes to sugar.
 Luckily, there are plenty of options when it comes to sweeteners suitable for a keto diet.
-Monk fruit, stevia (used below), erythritol, and xylitol are sugar-free sweeteners that are also incredibly low in carbohydrates (if they contain carbs at all), have a minimal effect on blood sugar levels, and contain zero grams of sugar.
+Monk fruit and stevia (used below) are sugar-free sweeteners that are also incredibly low in carbohydrates (if they contain carbs at all), have a minimal effect on blood sugar levels, and contain zero grams of sugar.

 Why Use Stevia?